iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/errors.md

 ---
-description: The errors contract keeps a map of error codes to error message templates.
-These error codes are used in request receipts.
+description: 'The errors contract keeps a map of error codes to error message templates.
+These error codes are used in request receipts.'
 image: /img/logo/WASP_logo_dark.png
 keywords:

 - smart contracts
 - core
 - root